cds-snc/digital-canada-ca/content/en/join-our-team/positions/partnerships-advisor.md

 layout: job-posting
 type: section
 title: Partnerships Advisor
-description: >-
-  As the Partnerships business area, we’re the bridge and capacity builders at CDS.
-We move at the speed of trust, with willing partners, who fundamentally want to change how they design and deliver public services.
+description: "As the Partnerships business area, we’re the bridge and capacity builders at CDS.
+We move at the speed of trust, with willing partners, who fundamentally want to change how they design and deliver public services. "
-archived: false
+archived: true
 leverId: 68fdb06c-bf01-4151-b997-3bb5dd3f6602
 translationKey: partnerships-advisor
 ---